 When women reach the menopause their bodies are affected by changing hormones.
 Alcohol can trigger some symptoms of the menopause, such as hot flushes and night sweats (4).
 Menopause can also disrupt your sleep because of night sweats and cause you to gain weight.
 Alcohol often makes both of these issues worse (5).

-As we get older, our bones slowly get thinner too, particularly in women after the menopause – alcohol can make this worse, increasing your risk of osteoporosis (a condition that affects the bones, causing them to become weak and fragile and more likely to break) (6).
+As we get older, our bones slowly get thinner too, particularly in women after the menopause – drinking a lot of alcohol can make this worse, increasing your risk of osteoporosis (a condition that affects the bones, causing them to become weak and fragile and more likely to break) (6).

-- More than one in 10 (13%) of women surveyed on behalf of the NHS in 2011 had drunk more than twice the lower risk guidelines on at least one day in the week before they were interviewed (8).
+• Nearly a quarter (24%) of women surveyed on behalf of the NHS in 2012 had drunk more than twice the lower risk guidelines in the week before they were interviewed (8).